IranTIP/mobx-rest-axios-adapter/README.md

-# mobx-rest-jquery-adapter
+# mobx-rest-axios-adapter

-jQuery adapter for mobx-rest
+Axios adapter for mobx-rest